2017 East Timorese parliamentary election: Electoral system

-East Timorese will be able to vote between 7am and 3pm at 1121 polling stations in 859 polling centres and, for the first time, at overseas stations in Australia (Sydney, Melbourne and Darwin), South Korea (Seoul), Portugal (Lisbon), and the UK (London).
-As many East Timorese have not registered as voters in their place of residence, the electoral authorities estimate that half of the voters will have to travel to their place of origin in another part of the country.
+Voters were able to vote between 07:00 and 15:00 at 1,121 polling stations in 859 polling centres and, for the first time, at overseas stations in Australia (Sydney, Melbourne and Darwin), South Korea (Seoul), Portugal (Lisbon), and the UK (London).
+As many East Timorese have not registered as voters in their place of residence, the electoral authorities estimated that half of the voters would have to travel to their place of origin in another part of the country.
 The government has therefore declared 21 July a public holiday to facilitate travel.
 According to the Secretáriado Técnico de Administração Eleitoral (STAE), 764,858 voters are registered.
 163,129 of them live in the capital municipality of Dili alone, which is why there are 187 polling stations and 83 voting centres here alone.
 Baucau has 87,057 voters, Ermera 77,190 and Bobonaro 64,008, while Aileu (30,344) and Manatuto (30,344) have the fewest registered voters.
 1,101 voters were registered in Australia, 589 in Portugal, 208 in the UK, and 227 in South Korea.

-The official election campaign began on 20 June and runs until 19 July.
-After election day on 22 July, counting at the municipal level is to be completed by 24 July.
-The final result should be known on 27 July.
-The election result will be confirmed by the East Timor Supreme Court of Justice by August 6th.
+The official election campaign began on 20 June and ran until 19 July.
+After election day on 22 July, counting at the municipal level was scheduled to be completed by 24 July and final result known on 27 July.
+The election result was scheduled be confirmed by the Timor-Leste Supreme Court of Justice by 6 August.

 International election observers came from the European Union, led by five Members of the European Parliament, National Democratic Institute (NDI) and International Republican Institute (IRI) from the United States, Australian organisations and the diplomatic corps in Dili.